locize/blog/source/_posts/i18next-tips-and-tricks.md

 ## 3. Take advantage of interpolation:

-i18next supports [interpolation](https://www.i18next.com/translation-function/interpolation), which allows you to insert dynamic values into your translations.
+i18next supports [interpolation](https://www.i18next.com/translation-function/interpolation), that allows you to insert dynamic values into your translations.
 This can be useful for displaying user-specific information, such as a username or a date.
 To use interpolation, simply include placeholders in your translation string, and pass an object containing the values to i18next.
 <br />
 *Check out [this section in the video](https://youtu.be/SA_9i4TtxLQ?t=433) crash course!*